- Someone in jail, needs a bail bond, but you’re not sure what

 a call at 386-9960 and we’ll let you know the best and least expensive

-• Used a bail bonds company here in Las Vegas before but didn’t
+way for you to stay out of jail. - Used a bail bonds company here in Las Vegas before but didn’t

 like the service?